fusionpm/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

 * The [image (operating system)](https://docs.microsoft.com/en-us/cli/azure/vm/image?view=azure-cli-latest#az-vm-image-list).

-  Use the `UbuntuLTS` image to ensure compatiblity with the cloud-init template.
+  Use the `UbuntuLTS` image to ensure compatibility with the cloud-init template.

   _Example:_ `--image UbuntuLTS`